Centers for Disease Control and Prevention (CDC)

-To view and/or save an electronic version of these documents, click on the picture, or contact the Chronic Disease Service for hard copies, while supplies last.
+To view and/or save an electronic version of these documents, or contact the Chronic Disease Service for hard copies, while supplies last.

 These efforts could not be achieved without the coordination of both internal and external partners.
 Some of these partners include:

 - Receive free coaching with highly trained quit coaches.

 - May also be eligible for free nicotine patches, gun or lozenges.

 - Contact them at 1-800-QUIT NOW or OKhelpline.com.